 You found our list of the best indoor team building activities.

 Indoor team building activities are group games and exercises that take place inside.
 For example, team meals, museum tours, and indoor ropes courses.
-These activities enable team bonding when going outside is not an option.
+These activities enable team bonding for employees and small groups at work when going outside is not an option.

 This list includes:

-- indoor team building activities for large groups
+- indoor team building exercises for large groups

 Here is the list!